-14. Cars continuously spinning out or out of control will be black flagged at the flagmans discretion.
+14. Cars continuously spinning out or appear to be out of control will be black flagged at the flagman’s discretion.

-15. Cars not maintaining a racing speed will be black flagged off the track at the flagmans discretion.
+15. Cars not maintaining a racing speed which interferes with other racers will be black flagged at flagman’s discretion.

-16. Cars must re-enter the race track on the straightaway only and must stay outside of safety tires.
+16. Cars must re-enter the race track from the staging area only.
 Cars should use the turn one exit at all times to leave the track.
 Turn 4 may be used in some cases.

-17. All classes (unless otherwise noted): The Winner of the main event for the previous race will be required to start at the rear of the following main event no matter where you qualify in your heat race.
+17. All classes (unless otherwise noted): The winner of the main event from the previous week will be required to start at the rear of the field for the main event the following week only, no matter where you qualify in your heat race.

 Time Limits/Race Length

-1. Races will have a time limit as follows: one minute per lap for all races.
-The clock starts when the green flag falls.
-All racing will stop at 11:00 pm curfew.
+1. Races will have a time limits as follows: One minute per lap for all races.
+The clock starts ticking when the green flag waves.
+Exceptions may be made during red flag conditions.
+All racing will cease at the 11:00 pm curfew.

-1. All participants acknowledge and accept full responsibility for injuries, damages or other losses that may occur to themselves and their property as a result of participation in this event.
-They further acknowledge that they have read the general release contained in the application form and understands its meaning.
+1. All participants acknowledge and accept full responsibility for injuries, damages or other losses that may occur to themselves and their property as a result of participation in this sport.
+They further acknowledge that they have read the general release contained in the application form and understand its meaning.